lewiskirori/spotsonic/README.md

 ## Overview

-SpotSonic is the latest digital music platform, allowing access to a large library of songs and a rich sonic experience for all music fans.
+SpotSonic is the latest digital music platform, allowing access and storage to a large library of songs and a rich sonic experience for all music lovers.
 Discover, listen, and enjoy your favorites hassle-free.

 ## Features